ryuichiueda/slides_marp/prob_robotics_2025/lesson4-1e.md

 ---

-### Approximating to Discrete Values ​​(Points to Note and Issues)
+### Approximating to Discrete Values (Points to Note and Issues)

 - Appropriate resolution is required depending on the amount of data and the intended use.
-- As shown in the right figure, the distribution may not represent the original data or its properties.
+    - As shown in the right figure, the distribution may not represent its properties.
 - The more dimensions there are, the less data there is.
-- If $1000$ data points are needed in one dimension, $1000^n$ data points are needed in n dimensions.
+    - If $1000$ data points are needed in one dimension, $1000^n$ data points are needed in $n$ dimensions.
     - If there is insufficient data, considering the background and causes of the data may lead to a better distribution.

 ![bg right:25% 95%](./figs/discretization_resolution.png)